jessielaf/vue-scan-field/README.md

 </template>
 ```

+#### Date component

+The date component is custom made so it can be used as `ScanField`.
+To pass properties to the `v-date-picker` you can do this via the attribute `:pickerAttrs`

+## Without scan models

 The most noticeable attribute on `ScanField` is `:field`.
 This is the field from the validator of the `scan models` package.
-Of course all the
+You can also use this package without the `scan models` package.

+TODO: Specifications for creating your own field json files.